Anatomy of a Website: a glossary of web terms

 The page footer usually consists of links to important (but not very interesting) pages on the site, such as the terms and conditions, site map, and a contact page.
 Some sites, such as the BBC website, put many links in the footer so that the main navigation can be free of clutter without reducing functionality.

 We've just covered a few of the basic terms for website design and development.
-With the knowledge of these web design concepts, you should be more confident in those meetings on web design.
+With the knowledge of these web design concepts, you should be more confident in those web design meetings.